ssbc/jitdb/README.md

 ## Low-level API

+First some terminology: offset refers to the byte position in the log of a message.
+Seq refers to the 0-based position of a message in the log.

 ### paginate(operation, seqs, limit, descending, onlyOffset, cb)

 Query the database returning paginated results.
 If one or more indexes